HARMONICWAY

 The Authenticity Gap

 There's a canyon between who you are at work and who you really are.
-You've become so good at wearing the mask that you've forgotten your real face.
+You've forgotten your real face.

 9